U.S. Fed to release bank stress test results Thursday

 The banks subject to this added scrutiny have large trading operations that separate them from their peers.

-These banks are Goldman Sachs Group Inc, Morgan Stanley, Bank of America Corp, Citigroup Inc, JPMorgan Chase & Co and Wells Fargo and Co.
+These banks are Goldman Sachs Group Inc (GS.N), Morgan Stanley (MS.N), Bank of America Corp (BAC.N), Citigroup Inc (C.N), JPMorgan Chase & Co (JPM.N) and Wells Fargo and Co (WFC.N).

+The results are highly anticipated by banks because they will determine whether the institutions can boost stock dividend payments and buy back shares.

+Among the banks most closely watched by investors and analysts is Citigroup, which relied heavily on government support during the crisis, to see whether it will be allowed to boost its penny-per-share quarterly dividend. <ID: nL2E8E6CAC>

 (Reporting By Dave Clarke in Nashville, Tenn. and David Henry in New York; editing by Andre Grenon)